The gt()

 row_group.sep

-argument allows for control in how the row group label will
+argument allows for control in how the row group labels will

 appear in the display table.